sassoftware/sas-wvda/README.md

 # SAS Viya Deployment Assistant for Windows (sas-wvda.ps1)

 ## Purpose
-To ease the installation process of SAS Viya 3.4 on Microsoft Windows Server by:
+To ease the installation process of SAS Viya 3.4 and Viya 3.5 on Microsoft Windows Server by:
 * Validating pre-requisites are meet
 * Validating / applying SAS Recommended tuning
 * Installing SAS public certificates to facilitate execution of signed scripts